Evidence That May Link Your Crash to Distracted Driving

 - Note the approximate time of the crash

-- Road signs or other landmarks that identify the location
+- Road signs/landmarks showing the location

 Speaking with Witnesses